heexcloud/Heex/README.md

 ### Heex

 -   yet another commenting system
--   Heex means HEated EXchange, since people tend to do it on Internet, but I do hope we could have civilized conversations
+-   Heex means `HEated EXchange`
--   it has a very flexible architecture.
-For example, you can override the default styles, and you have plenty of options for api server implementations
+-   JS and CSS separation, so that you can override the default styles
+-   Cross-platform client libraries for web, iOS, Android and desktop apps

 ---